RichardSartori/rustminder/README.md

 # usage

 To add an event to your remainder:
-  1. create a file in "data/" with the rce extension
+  1. create a file in "data/" with the ".rce" extension
   2. add your entry following the format below
   3. ```cargo run```

+".rce" stands for Rusminder Calendar Entry

 # entry example